Last Updated on September 2, 2022

 Add 1 teaspoon of vitamin E oil.
 Puree.
 This should break up the goop and make it easier for topical application.

 If you don’t have enough goop to coat the blades of your blender you will need to use another leaf.
 I have a small blender base, and it just barely covered the blades.

 I have a video at the bottom of my mouthwash post that will show you how to get the goop!

-I’ve been rubbing it into my arm, but I also like to apply a lot and tie a cotton tea towel around my arm to let it really soak in.
+You can simply rub the homemade aloe vera gel on your burn gently.
+Or you can apply a lot and tie a cotton tea towel around your burn to let it really soak in.